 The Jama Masjid is one of the oldest and largest mosques of India.
 This was the last architectural work of Emperor Shah Jahan.
-The construction of the mosque was started in 1650 and was completed in 1656.
+The construction of the mosque started in 1650 and was completed in 1656.
 Located at the Chowri Bazar Road, the mosque is one of the main attractions of Old Delhi.

-The mosque was originally named “Masjid-i-Jahan Numa” which means the “World-reflecting Mosque”.
-The mosque was later renamed as Jama Masjid which gained its name from Jammah, the Friday noon congregation prayers followed by the Islam.
+The mosque was originally named Masjid-i-Jahan Numa which means the “World-reflecting Mosque”.
+The mosque was later renamed as Jama Masjid which gained its name from Jammah, the Friday noon congregation prayers followed by the Islamic.

-The mosque has a number of relics in it, among which is an antique copy of the Qur'an that is written on deer skin.
-This is placed at the North Gate of the mosque.
+The mosque has a number of relics in it, among which is an antique copy of the Qur'an that is written on deerskin.
+This is placed at the north gate of the mosque.
 The mosque is opposite the Red Fort in Delhi.